Topical medication: Justification

-Factor affecting topical drug absorption
+Factors affecting topical drug absorption

 Topical drug absorption depends on two major factors – biological and physicochemical properties.

 The first factor concerns body structure effects on the drugs.
 The degradation of drugs can be affected by the site of applications.
-Some studies discovered different Percutaneous absorption patterns.
+Some studies discovered different percutaneous absorption patterns.
 Apart from the place, age also affects the absorption as the skin structure changes with age.
 The lowered collagen and broadened blood capillary networks happen with aging.
 These features alter the effectiveness of absorption of both hydrophilic and lipophilic substances into stratum corneum underneath the surface of the skin.
 The skin surface integrity can also affect the permeability of drugs such as the density of hair follicles, sweat glands or disintegrated by inflammation or dehydration.

 The other factor concerns metabolism of medications on skin.
 When the percutaneous drug is applied on skin, it will be gradually absorbed down the skin.
 Normally, when the drugs are absorbed, they will be metabolised by various enzymes in our body and the amount will be lower.
 The exact amount delivered to the target action site determines the potency and bioavailability of the drugs.
 If the concentration is too low, the therapeutic effect is impeded; if the concentration is too high, drug toxicity may happen to cause side effects or even do harm to our body.
 For the topical drug delivery way, degradation of drugs in skin is very low compared to liver.
 The metabolism of drugs is mainly by metabolic enzyme cytochrome P450, and this enzyme is not active in skin.
 The CYP450 actively metabolized drugs can then maintain high concentration when being applied on skin.
 Despite CYP450 enzyme action, the partition coefficient (K) determines the activity of topical drugs.
 The ability of drug particles to go through the skin layer also affects the absorption of drugs.
 For transdermal activity, medicines with higher K value are harder to get rid of the lipid layer of skin cells.
 The trapped molecules then cannot penetrate into the skin.
 This reduces the efficacy of the transdermal drugs.
 The drugs target cells underneath the skin or need to diffuse into blood capillary to exert their effect.
 Meanwhile, the size of particles affects this transdermal process.
 The smaller the drug molecules, the faster the rate of penetration.
 Polarity of the drugs can affect this diffusion rate too.
 If the drug shows lower degree of ionization, it is less polar.
 Therefore, it can have a faster absorption rate.